 What’s the best way to get reviews?
 Simple, just ask!

-It may feel uncomfortable at first, but most people won’t mind leaving you a review if your good or service delighted them.
+It may feel uncomfortable at first, but most people won’t mind leaving you a review if your service delighted them.
 You can simply say, “if you have a minute, we’d love to hear what you have to say about us.”
 Another option is to just leave a small sign or cards near the checkout stating that it really helps you grow as a business if someone leaves you a review.

 This is a local SEO hack of sorts.
 Many bloggers have already established themselves within Google’s algorithms and likely write articles about your city – so take advantage!